Soft graviton exchange and the information paradox: Introduction and a summary of results

 However, as far as four dimensional black holes are concerned, the importance of the emergent scale and the new dimensionless coupling $\gamma$ cannot be overstated.
 Based on intuition from the eikonal approximation in flat space, one may have feared that near-horizon scattering may result in firewalls \cite{Almheiri:2012rt, Almheiri:2013hfa, Marolf:2013dba, Polchinski:2015cea}; it is indeed true that soft graviton exchange in flat space requires collision energies that are trans-Planckian.
 So, an infalling observer may worry about encountering highly energetic outgoing modes.
 However, as we will show in the present article, this amplitude \eqref{eqn:fourpoint} actually arises at leading order in the approximation

 We call this the \textit{black hole eikonal phase} of quantum gravity.
 This is in contrast to the eikonal approximation in flat space for which $s \gg M^2_{Pl}$.
 For an earth mass black hole (with $R_s \sim 1 cm \gg L_{Pl}$), where our calculation is valid, we see that \eqref{eqn:approx} implies that $s \gg 10^{-64} M^2_{Pl}$.
-The calculation captures collisions of extremely low energy, and one may `safely' dive into a black hole fearing no drama at the horizon because the physics is captured by zero momentum transfer effects for the $2\rightarrow 2$ amplitudes under consideration.\footnote{We expect that momentum transfer effects will play a significant role in general $2\rightarrow N$ amplitudes.
+The calculation captures collisions of extremely low energy because the physics is captured by zero momentum transfer effects for the $2\rightarrow 2$ amplitudes under consideration.\footnote{We expect that momentum transfer effects will play a significant role in general $2\rightarrow N$ amplitudes.
 Moreover, the time scale associated to those scattering processes is also expected to be longer.
-Therefore, all external legs are better interpreted as asymptotic states at future and past null infinity; therefore conclusions about firewalls would require further care in general.} One may have arrived at a different conclusion had one ignored the consequences of this emergent new scale in collapse.
+Therefore, all external legs are better interpreted as asymptotic states at future and past null infinity; therefore conclusions about firewalls would require further care in general.} Nevertheless, given that we perform an asymptotic scattering amplitude calculation, the experience of an infalling observer is not directly addressed.
+The effective field theory we set up in this paper, may be useful to this end using the in-in formalism.
 Moreover, in contrast to scattering in flat space in a partial wave basis (which for a fixed impact parameter and collision energy is dominated by large $\ell$ modes \cite{Verlinde:1991iu}), scattering near the horizon is evidently dominated by the low $\ell$ modes, as can be seen from \eqref{eqn:fourpoint}.
 The importance of metric perturbations for a resolution of the information paradox has previously been emphasised \cite{Brustein:2013qma, Alberte:2015cxa, Goldberger:2019sya, Goldberger:2020geb}.

 A rather important consequence of \eqref{eqn:fourpoint} is the fact that upon a Fourier transform of the right hand side of that equation, we see that the four point function is non-zero only when